hiddehs/fhir-server-display-translator/README.md

 # fhir-server-display-fixer
-FHIR Server Plugin to fix displays
+FHIR Server plugin that scans resources for terminology and replaces display values with correct terminology in the specified use case